Installation Tips

 - Read manuals carefully to understand configuration steps.

-- Configure and enable all required features.
+- Complete initial system setup and enable all required features.

 - Double-check connections before powering up.